When any brand hosts any event, you can almost be guaranteed that said brand’s ambassadors will be front row center at said event.

 “A month later, we got a script for Kick-Ass and my mom read it, and she was like, ‘Oh my gosh, Chloe.
 You’re gonna love it!
 It’s an amazing role and exactly what you’ve been wanting.’
 From the get-go, we wanted the film really badly.
 I read it and I was like, ‘I have to be Hit Girl!’
 I did the whole process, and eventually I booked it and I freaked out.
 I was screaming for two days straight.”

-Matthew Vaughn encountered several rejections from studios before he eventually raised the budget for “Kick-Ass” at a dinner party and made the movie independently.
-He later sold the film to Universal for a higher price than he had initially requested.
+Matthew Vaughn encountered several rejections from studios before raising the budget for “Kick-Ass” at a dinner party and making the movie independently.
+He later sold the film to Universal for a higher price than initially requested.

 The producers faced opposition from multiple studios who demanded that Hit-Girl be removed from the film or made nineteen years old.